Hedge4/godvillebot/README.md

 ### What has been added since?
 * 4.1 GodBot now shows the last update's changes on startup.
 * 4.2 Commands now support aliases and all commands/files have been ordered in four different modules.
+* 4.3 Added code to run contest through the bot's DMs, which can be easily turned on or off.

 ## What's new in version 3?
 Version 3 adds the functionality of CrosswordGod to GodBot, so just running one of the two bots will be enough.